MichaelRWolf/wendy-ai/notes-from-google-doc.md

 then: the usual 3 levels of google structure with stuff in them

 ---
 ✨ ChatGPT said:

 Yes — that setup will work beautifully.

-Here’s how it looks from my side of the fence and what you’ll eventually need to do so I can see and work with it:
+Here's how it looks from my side of the fence and what you'll eventually need to do so I can see and work with it:

 ✅ How Google Docs Hierarchy Works for You vs. Me

 For You:

-You’ll see the outline pane on the left — all your H1 / H2 / H3 headings nested neatly.
+You'll see the outline pane on the left — all your H1 / H2 / H3 headings nested neatly.

 You can collapse or expand sections (e.g., 00_Voice_Identity → Core Values → Tone → Word Bank).

-It’s easy to keep everything in one master doc and reorganize by dragging headings.
+It's easy to keep everything in one master doc and reorganize by dragging headings.

 For Me:

-I can’t directly read your Google Doc until you share it through a connector (or export/upload it).
+I can't directly read your Google Doc until you share it through a connector (or export/upload it).

-When you export as .docx, .md, or even copy/paste sections here, I’ll see those headings as text (e.g., ## 00_Voice_Identity, ### Core Values, etc.).
+When you export as .docx, .md, or even copy/paste sections here, I'll see those headings as text (e.g., ## 00_Voice_Identity, ### Core Values, etc.).

 That hierarchy is perfectly readable and keeps context intact.

-So — your plan to add those upper-level “folder” sections (00_, 10_, etc.) as top-level headings works perfectly.
+So — your plan to add those upper-level "folder" sections (00_, 10_, etc.) as top-level headings works perfectly.

 It gives both of us a clear, modular structure without needing to create separate docs yet.